Art Hacks and Tips

-Whether you've just picked out your first paint brush, or you're a career artist with years of experience, I've compiled a list of some of my favorite tips and hacks that will make painting easier and more enjoyable for you, so let's get started!
+Whether you've just picked out your first paint brush, or you're a career artist with years of experience, I've compiled a list of some of my favorite painting hacks and tips to make it easier and more enjoyable for you, so let's get started!

 When I paint, the first thing I want to do is get all of the canvas covered, so no naked canvas patches peak through when I'm finished.

-Lightly spraying the canvas with water (if you're using acrylic paint like myself) lubricates the surface and makes it easier to spread paint all over your painting and helps the paint cover the edges of the fiber weaves.
+Is acrylic paint waterproof?
+Yes, but only after it dries.
+So, to start a painting (if you're using acrylic) I like to lightly spray the canvas with water which lubricates the surface and makes it easier to spread paint all over the canvas and helps the paint cover the edges of the fiber weaves.

 The next thing I do is